Why SMS Marketing Still Matters in the Age of the Smartphone

 Remember the days of the indestructible Nokia brick?
 So does SMS.

 Over 98% of all text messages in the Asia-Pacific region are read within 10 minutes.
 When you compare that to the illustrious push notification we’ve become so familiar with, only 54% of those get read, and only 27% of marketing-related emails (according to research from L’Atelier).

 SMS has been around since 1992 and SMS marketing cropped up not long thereafter.
-The introduction of the smartphone in didn’t slow down SMS, with all modern smartphones still capable of SMS despite having numerous messaging and chat apps available to users.
+The introduction of the iPhone in 2007 didn’t slow down SMS, with all modern smartphones still capable of SMS despite having numerous messaging and chat apps available to users.
 The New Zealand Commerce Commission’s Annual Telecommunications Monitoring Report shows that over 11.3 billion SMS messages were sent by Kiwis alone in 2015/16.

 Why We Still Need SMS As Marketers

 Simply – mobile phones can SMS.
 No matter how old, no matter how new.
 And they don’t need the internet to do it.
 Here are six reasons SMS marketing works:

 - Personalisation – Customers respond better to materials addressed directly to them.
 With SMS you can easily customise your comms to include your subscribers’ names and target your customer with more relevant texts based on their preferences.

 - Instant – You can be in the pocket and in front of your customer’s eyeballs within seconds.
 SMS is lightning fast, literally putting your message into your subscribers’ pockets seconds after you send.

 - Cost-effective – Bulk messaging services can dramatically reduce the cost per campaign by allowing you to automate the messaging.

 - Reliability – Unlike email, SMS doesn’t have to battle against spam or other email filters.
 If anything, SMS is more of a direct connection to your customer base than any other marketing strategy, and there aren’t any barriers.